 This long-cherished loan program has become increasingly important in the wake of the housing market collapse.
 In the months and years that followed, credit tightened and lenders pushed more restrictive requirements.
 That's made it difficult, if not impossible, for many military borrowers to secure conventional financing.

 VA loans were created to help level the playing field for World War II veterans.
 They're still doing so today.

-VA lenders are generally looking for a credit score of at least 620, which is well below what conventional lenders want to see.
-Qualified borrowers with a score around 620 have access to the kind of interest rates that conventional borrowers with significantly higher scores would be seeing.
+VA lenders are generally looking for a credit score of at least 620.
+Qualified borrowers with that type of credit have access to the kind of interest rates that conventional borrowers with significantly higher scores would be seeing.
 Between the no down payment benefit and incredibly low interest rates, the last few years have made VA loans more attractive than ever.

 These loans are also the safest on the market.
 VA loans have exhibited the lowest foreclosure rate for the last 17 quarters for any loan program, according to the Mortgage Bankers Association.

 The VA celebrated its 20 millionth loan guaranty at a time when many veterans are rediscovering the power of the benefits earned by their service.